 Mid Cornwall · TR2

 Once drawings are approved, the build is the bit that decides whether you get the home you imagined or a frustrating compromise.
 We deliver projects on a single contract — design, drawings, approvals and construction — so the team that drew it is the team that builds it.
-In Probus, that work is shaped by the place itself — Probus is a substantial inland village between Truro and St Austell, with the tallest church tower in Cornwall and a Conservation Area covering the village centre, with a building stock that leans toward traditional cob and granite cottages and Victorian terraces.
+What works on a TR2 plot rarely works elsewhere — Probus is a substantial inland village between Truro and St Austell, with the tallest church tower in Cornwall and a Conservation Area covering the village centre, with a building stock that leans toward post-war estates and Edwardian villas.

 • Conservation Area